microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Close-up on starting container notification](10-starting-container.png)

-Once the container is built and running, we can see our files and starting coding within our Python environment!
+Once the container is built and running, our files are loaded and we can start coding within our Python environment!

 Click on `sort.py` in the Explorer to open it, and press **F5** (or the green Run icon in the top right) to run it:

 ![Run sort.py program](11-sortpy-cropped.png)

-You can see our Python code ran successfully without ever having to set up Python on our local computer.
+Our Python code ran successfully without ever having to set up Python on our local computer.

 We also have access to all the benefits of VS Code, such as setting breakpoints to pause our program and help us debug.
 Let's set a breakpoint when we sort our list of words.